How to spend 48 hours in Dublin

 See more places to stay in Dublin here.

-Have you been to Dublin?
+Have you spent 48 hours in Dublin?
 Let me know your favourite things to do in the city in the comments.